 - Hollywood Nerd: A mild example - he's a good student but does have a decent social circle and doesn't appear to be picked on by anyone.

 - Implied Love Interest: Vaguely implied.
 It's more prominent in the book, with a few cute moments on Valentine's Day and a mention that David watches her when he thinks she doesn't notice.
-For rather understandable reasons, though, it never really goes anywhere.
+For rather understandable reasons, though, it never really goes anywhere beyond a friendship.

-- Nice Guy: He's the one of the few people who's actually nice to Melinda from the start despite what happened at the party.
+- Nice Guy: He's the one of the few people who's actually nice to Melinda from the start and doesn't care about what happened at the party.

-- Bitch in Sheep's Clothing: The way Melinda perceives them and, as we find from Heather, they are, as they appear nice, friendly, and charitable but are actually pretty mean.
+- Bitch in Sheep's Clothing: The way Melinda perceives them.
+Going by their treatment of Heather, she wasn't entirely off the mark, as they appear nice, friendly, and charitable, but are actually pretty mean.

 - Villain with Good Publicity: They are all pretty catty and cruel but their charity work and helping out on projects gives them a good image.